Explanation of Services

 Proper keyword analysis will ultimately help reduce your advertising costs and increase your conversions.

 Ad Extensions display additional information along with your ad.
 These added features greatly improve your Click Through Rate (CTR).

 Here are the main examples of Ad Extensions

 - Location Information

 - Links to Other Sections of Your Site

 - Callouts - Example: "25% Off This Week Only"

 Landing Page Optimization

-Precedent Designs will optimize the content on the landing page for the ad.
+Precedent Designs has a team of professional content writers that will compose 1 (one) new page per month, based on a topic / goal of your choosing.
+We will optimize the content on the landing page for the ad.
 This includes updating the meta title, meta description, plus the on-page headings, text, and images in order to improve the landing page.

 An optimized landing page will increase your "quality score", thereby making your ads less expensive.
 Additionally, when a visitor lands on a page that has been optimized, they are far more likely to convert.